 Email PTDApplications@odot.oregon.gov or call 503-986-3410.

-For more information about the Low-No Program and application process, please view the webinar.
+For more information about the Low-No Program visit the Section 5339(c) webpage.

 The purpose of the Bus and Bus Infrastructure Program is to assist in the financing of buses and bus facilities capital projects, including replacing, rehabilitating, purchasing or leasing buses or related equipment, and rehabilitating, purchasing, constructing or leasing bus-related facilities.

-Funding comes from the FTA's 5339(b) Program with available funds of $454.6 million for this solicitation, with a minimum of 10 percent, $45.5 million, will be awarded to projects located in rural areas.
+Funding comes from the FTA's 5339(b) Program with available funds of more than $390 million for this solicitation.

 Scalable Project Budget: Applicants are encouraged to identify scaled funding options in case insufficient funding is available to fund a project at the full requested amount.
 If an applicant indicates that a project is scalable, the applicant must provide an appropriate minimum funding amount that will fund an eligible project that achieves the objectives of the program and meets all relevant program requirements.
 The applicant must provide a clear explanation of how the project budget would be affected by a reduced award.
 FTA may award a lesser amount whether or not a scalable option is provided.